A Day That Forever Changed The Nation

 Reservations suggested.
 All other times by appointment.

 The Flight 93 National Memorial is located at the crash site of the United Airlines flight 93 that was hijacked on September 11, 2001.
-The memorial was made to honor the passengers and crew who stopped the hijackers from reaching their target.
-In 2017, the "Tower of Voices" was added to the memorial which contains 40 wind chimes dedicated to each victim.
+The memorial was made to honor the courageous passengers and crew who stopped the hijackers from reaching their target.

-As Friends of Flight 93, we welcome worldwide all who would join us in honoring the sacrifice and courage of the passenger and crew of Flight 93 by supporting the mission of Flight 93 National Memorial with volunteers, resources, and civic engagement, so as to inspire all who visit with the Flight 93 Story.
+As Friends of Flight 93, they welcome worldwide all who join them in honoring the sacrifice and courage of the passenger and crew of Flight 93 by supporting the mission of Flight 93 National Memorial with volunteers, resources, and civic engagement, so as to inspire all who visit with the Flight 93 Story.